Kieran-Whelan/LWWGL-Docs/README.md

-# LWWGL-docs
+# LWWGL-Docs
-Documentation for my LWWGL game library
+Documentation for my LWWGL game library made with ReactJs.